AlbertoUAH/Knee-Lesions-Classification-via-Deep-Learning/README.md

 # GitHub content
 Table of Contents
 =================
-   * main.py: python main file for webapp execution
+   * ./src/main.py: python main file for webapp execution
-   * utils.py: python file which contains application corpus such as constants, functions and MRNet class (deep learning architecture)
+   * ./src/utils.py: python file which contains application corpus such as constants, functions and MRNet class (deep learning architecture)
-   * train.ipynb: python notebook for model training (trained on Google Colab - GPU)
+   * ./src/train.ipynb: python notebook for model training (trained on Google Colab - GPU)
+    * learning\_rate: 1e-05
+    * data augmentation (imgaug library)
+    * pos\_weights on Loss function
-   * val data: folder with few samples of MRI validation data
+   * ./data: folder with few samples of MRI validation data

 # Web application
 The final web application for model deployment was built using streamlit library (Python).
 To deploy the app, you must run the following line in your command line or cmd: